 - Baltimore County Small Business Emergency Relief Grants Program – The COVID-19 Small Business Emergency Relief Grants Program is a $10 million fund established to help Baltimore County’s small businesses harmed by the COVID-19 pandemic.
 The Department of Economic and Workforce Development (DEWD) will administer the COVID-19 Small Business Relief Grants Program, which will award grants of up to $15,000 each to more than 650 Baltimore County-based small businesses on a first-come, first-served basis.

-- Harford County Small Business Relief Grant Program – Harford County will administer the COVID-19 Small Business Relief Grant Program, which will provide grants of $7,500 each to as many as 2,000 Harford County small businesses.
-The federal funds are provided locally through the CARES Act.
+- Harford County Business Relief Grant Program – Harford County will administer the COVID-19 Business Relief Grants Program, which will provide grants of up to $7,500 to Harford County businesses.
 Applicants should thoroughly review the eligibility and application process below and read the Frequently Asked Questions as applications will be processed on a first-come, first-served basis.

 - Prince George’s County COVID-19 Business Relief – The Prince George’s County COVID19 Business Relief Fund is a $15M fund established to provide financial assistance to businesses affected by the COVID-19 crisis.
 The Relief Fund can be used to support cash operating expenses including payroll, suppliers, rent, fixed debt payments and other business critical cash operating costs.